 We have more information about tests and scans for lymphoma.

-Can I take someone with me?
+Can I take someone with me to my hospital appointment?

 What should I do if I’d like a second opinion?

 If you would like a second opinion, ask your GP or hospital doctor.
 Alternatively, you can give consent for a family member or carer to ask for you.
 The NHS is not legally obliged to refer you for a second opinion.
 If you are not given a second opinion on the NHS and if you are in a position to pay for it, you might consider private healthcare.